SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Experiments

-For sentence-length experiments, we employ five representative free-form QA datasets spanning diverse domains of natural language generation: BioASQ \cite{krithara2023bioasq} (biomedical sciences), SVAMP \cite{patel2021nlp} (mathematical word problems), TriviaQA \cite{joshi2017triviaqa} (trivia knowledge), NQ-Open \cite{nqopen2019} (open-domain natural questions from Google search queries), and SQuAD\_V2 \cite{rajpurkar-etal-2018-know} (commonsense knowledge).
-For long-form generation experiments, we evaluate on two challenging datasets featuring real-world entities from Wikipedia: FActScore \cite{min2023factscore} and PopQA \cite{mallen2023not}.
-To ensure data quality, we exclude entities with multiple Wikipedia entries or those with pages shorter than 2,000 tokens.
-For each dataset, we randomly sample 100 entities and generate a set of claims for each entity.
-This process yields over 1800 labeled claims (true or false) on average for each model-dataset combination.
+\paragraph{Datasets and LLMs} For short-form experiments, we employ five representative free-form QA datasets spanning diverse domains of natural language generation: BioASQ \cite{krithara2023bioasq} (biomedical sciences), SVAMP \cite{patel2021nlp} (mathematical word problems), TriviaQA \cite{joshi2017triviaqa} (trivia knowledge), NQ-Open \cite{nqopen2019} (open-domain natural questions), and SQuAD\_V2 \cite{rajpurkar-etal-2018-know} (reading comprehension).
+The evaluation is conducted across the Llama-3.1-Instruct series (8B and 70B parameters) \cite{grattafiori2024llama3herdmodels} and the Qwen-3-Instruct series (4B and 30B parameters) \cite{qwen3technicalreport}.
+Regarding long-form generation, we perform evaluations on two challenging datasets featuring real-world entities from Wikipedia: FActScore \cite{min2023factscore} and PopQA \cite{mallen2023not}.
+For these benchmarks, we utilize DeepSeek-V3.1 \cite{deepseekai2025deepseekv31} and Gemini-3-Flash \cite{deepmind2025gemini}.
 Further dataset details are provided in Appendix~\ref{appendix:Dataset}.